-The $-\mathbb{R}$ option clears the Prestoserve cache by writing the data to the appropriate disks if possible.
-If a disk is unavailable, the data from the cache is lost, so you should use the option carefully.
+The -R option clears the Prestoserve cache by writing the data to the appropriate disks if possible.
+If a disk is unavailable, the data from the cache is lost, so take care when using this option.

 Unlike the -d, -D, and -F options, the -R option discards the Prestoserve cache data that it could not write to disk.
 The option is useful when cache data is not needed.
 Note that the -R option takes effect before the -u or -U option.